ds-rants/ds-rants/posts/2025/2025_04_24_Consultancy_obliteration/obliteration.md

 > "I believe you have put too many threads in your configuration and the CPU is in a deadlock."

+Calling it a deadlock at this point is making them a favor.
+The CPU is not locked, it is basically being chocked to death by the most absurd computer BDSM practice of the year.
+This guys managed to send one of the beefiest Kubernetes machine directly in a drooling vegetative state, banned for eternity in the quantum dimension.

 Again, trying to run concurrently multiple versions of the same dumpster code, what are the odds that something fucking stupid will happen?
-He adds another line:
+My colleague adds another couple lines:

-> "As my colleague tried to tell you earlier, the behavior of sub-process or multi-threading is highly dependent on the hardware actually running the job."
+> "As we tried to tell you earlier, the behavior of a sub-process or a multi-threading job is highly dependent on the hardware actually running the job."
 >
 > "The optimization you did locally does not work on the Kubernetes cluster running your job because the hardware is fundamentally different from the one on your machine."